zajitschek/metaanalysis/chapters/chapter1.md

 # Overview

-We will take the paper [Nakagawa 2017](https://bmcbiol.biomedcentral.com/articles/10.1186/s12915-017-0357-7) as a blueprint to walk you through all the steps of a meta-analysis.
+We will take the paper [Nakagawa et al. 2017](https://bmcbiol.biomedcentral.com/articles/10.1186/s12915-017-0357-7) as a blueprint to walk you through all the steps of a meta-analysis.

 However, as this is meant as a first step to get you started, we will provide some additional resources, exercises and guidelines (Chapters 2, 3 and 4).
 This includes a section on phylogenetic trees (which you may need if the question you're planning on tackling spans across different species - quite likely to happen if you're a evolutinary biologist, and the "question" is more important to you than a particular taxon.
 This will be covered in Chapter 4).
 To keep things simple initially, we will leave the phylogenies aside and go over the first steps: how  to narrow down your question, how to find relevant literature, how to make decisions on which studies to include, how to extract the relevant info from your selected papers, and run the actual meta-analysis.
 We'll explain how to interpret the output and plot your results.